scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 All of the snippets reside in the folder \url{JUPYTER_DATA/metadata/code-snippets}.
 This is the directory ~/Library/Jupyter/metadata/code-snippets on the Mac.
-There are no subfolders for individual snippet libraries, unlike the jupyterlab-snippets externsion.
+There are no subfolders for individual snippet libraries, unlike the jupyterlab-snippets extension.
 The snippets from multiple libraries are stored together in the code-snippets folder.
 The tag system can be used to select all snippets from one library.
 The tag system serves well the user who is not familiar with the content of the installed libraries.